ovinc/imgseries/README.md

 `Flicker`: Get image flicker from grey level variations on a zone
 -----------------------------------------------------------------

 Analyze flicker on images based on the average gray level variation in a reference zone in the image.
 The operation and methods are very similar to `GreyLevel`, including reference zone definition (see above).
-See also docstrings and the notebook with examples and details: *Analysis_Flicker.ipynb* in the `examples` folder.
+See also docstrings and the notebook with examples and details: *Flicker.ipynb* in the `examples` folder.

 ```python
 from imgseries import Flicker, FlickerResults